Shelford to Verneuil-en-Halatte

 The next day, we visited Parc Samara, a prehistoric park where we had a tour in English and were shown how humans have changed since cave men, as well as exploring houses which were completely different to our modern ones.
 We also attempted making fire and hunting mammoths (straw bales!!).

-We were all sad to leave, but we had one last activity for the children visiting a French school and comparing the differences between English and French education.
-For the adults, there was a tour round Senlis, a French town, before heading back home!
+We were all sad to leave, but we had one last activity for the children visiting a French school – comparing the differences between English and French education.
+For the adults, there was a tour round Senlis, a French town.
+After a light lunch, we headed back the England and the home to Shelford.

 Of course, none of this could have been done without Sarah Haddow (who was unfortunately ill on the day of departure, so couldn’t come) and Colin Jefferson!
 We are so very grateful for their help.

-This time last week I was starting a new adventure, a step from the comfort of the known to the unknown, something new and exciting.
-If am honest, I was a bit nervous.
+For me, this was starting a new adventure, a step from the comfort of the known to the unknown, something new and exciting.
+If’m honest, I was a bit nervous.
 Even though I had been to France many times, I had never been on such a trip where one is staying with a family one has not met before!
 As we left Shelford on a coach, the group were united with a willingness to embrace the unknown, but we were also sat safely in the knowledge that the experienced Shelford Twinning organising team were leading us and had done this all before!

 Departing with a mixed group of people of all ages from Great Shelford and surrounding areas, we headed for Dover and then on to our Twinning Village, Verneuil-en-Hallate (near Chantilly, north of Paris).